Business Resources for COVID-19

 Funds are FIRST COME, FIRST SERVED.
 Priority given to our underserved small business owners.
 Business can get a 2nd PPP loan and more.

-#MaskUpSLC – Salt Lake City supports the Salt Lake County Public Health Order.
-Download or request a printed poster for your business, while supplies last.
+#MaskUpSLC – Download or request a printed poster for your business, while supplies last.
 Multi-lingual options available.

 As we look toward long-term economic and social system recovery, Salt Lake City will aim to work collaboratively with Salt Lake County and the state.
 We will be guided by public health data and protecting the health of our residents will always be the highest priority.
 Salt Lake City Mayor Erin Mendenhall has identified three principles of recovery, revitalization, and preparation to guide our City.

-Salt Lake City’s Department of Economic Development has put out a new survey for local businesses to determine which resources your business or non-profit has been able to access, and also to better understand what resources you still need.
+Salt Lake City’s Department of Economic Development has published several surveys for local businesses to determine which resources your business or non-profit has been able to access, and also to better understand what resources you still need.

 If you have already taken a survey from us in the past, please answer these questions specific to loans and grants.
 Your answers will help guide better policy to provide the resources would be most useful for your business to recover.